 Theta Phi continues to exceed the standards of our national organization.
 We are honored to have received the Founders Award two years in a row- as the top performing Sigma Kappa Chapter in the nation!
 This award is presented to the collegiate chapter who has not only achieved a 3-star standards of excellence rating, but also has been recognized through other Sigma Kappa awards, and, in a fitting tribute to our five founders, has duly honored our Sigma Kappa ritual.

-Theta Phi exceeds the standards of our national organization and was on of two chapters throughout the nation that was awarded 3 Stars for Standards of Excellence in 2017, recognizing our accomplishments for the 2016 year.
+In 2019, Theta Phi, was one of six chapters awarded 3 Stars for Standards of Excellence, recognizing our accomplishments for the 2018 year.
 This is Sigma Kappa's most prestigious collegiate award and is presented to those chapters who meet all of the Sigma Kappa minimum standards and above.
 These standards include high performance in areas such as: membership, financial management, philanthropy, scholarship, public relations, ritual, recruitment, leadership, new member education, alumnae relations, and campus involvement.

 2016 National Three Star Award Announcement

 Recent National Awards

 - Standard of Excellence Award- This is the highest achievement for SK collegiate chapters.
 In 2018, we were one of only 2 chapters in the nation to receive a 3 STAR Standards of Excellence award.
 This achievement is a testament to how our chapter lives our values of friendship, service, personal growth, and loyalty.

 - Sigma Kappa Founders Award- Sigma Kappa Chapter of the Year in 2014 and 2015.
 Each year our national organization chooses one Sigma Kappa Chapter across the nation that exceeded our standards and excelled in every aspect of sorority life from recruitment, public relations, campus involvement, service, and programming.